Post-Exertional Malaise in Soldier With Lyme Disease

 Welcome to another Inside Lyme Podcast with your host Dr. Daniel Cameron.
-In this episode, Dr. Cameron will be discussing the case of a 21-year-old soldier who was dismissed from active duty after failing treatment for multiple illnesses including Lyme disease.
+In this episode, Dr. Cameron discusses the case of a 21-year-old soldier who was dismissed from active duty after failing treatment for multiple illnesses including Lyme disease.

-The case was first described by Melanson and colleagues in a paper entitled “The Epistemic Fallacy: Unintended Consequences of Empirically Treating (Clinically Diagnosed) Chronic Lyme Disease in a Soldier.”1
+The case was first described by Melanson and colleagues in the paper “The Epistemic Fallacy: Unintended Consequences of Empirically Treating (Clinically Diagnosed) Chronic Lyme Disease in a Soldier.”

 “A 21-year-old, Division 1 student athlete patient presented with heart palpitations and frequent unprovoked adrenaline rushes,” wrote the authors.
-His symptoms were initially dismissed as stress.
+Initially, his symptoms were dismissed as stress.

-Four months later, testing for Epstein-Barr virus was positive but serological testing for Lyme disease was negative.
-“He was diagnosed with EBV reactivation and prescribed rest and recovery,” the authors wrote.
+Four months later, testing for Epstein-Barr virus (EBV) was positive while Lyme disease serologic testing remained negative.
+The patient was diagnosed with EBV reactivation and prescribed rest and recovery.

 CLICK BELOW TO WATCH VIDEO PODCAST